Frequently Asked Questions

 Some are quick to point out that a lot of beer may be purchased for that amount of money.
 That is very true but that is not what this is about.
 Brewing for us is a hobby and a passion, not a means to save money.
 We enjoy the art and craft of making beer and being able to call it our own.
 We received an email recently from a fellow brewer that we think sums it up nicely.
 He wrote: "Your build is a prime example of the direction home brewing is going and definitely invites people to take a more serious interest in our hobby and craft."

 The cost of consumables to make beer on our Electric Brewery is very low.
 All things added up (electricity, grain, hops, and yeast), a standard 12 oz glass of beer costs only pennies to produce.
-We purchase our grain in bulk 50lb sacks to keep the costs low.
+We purchase our grain in bulk 50-55 pound sacks to keep the costs low.

 Everyone will use different criteria when designing a home brewery.
 What's right for one person may not be right for another.
 If upfront cost savings is your overriding priority then you're in luck as there are hundreds, if not thousands, of websites that will show you how to make beer for the lowest upfront cost possible.
-Our setup is for the brewer who may have already "been there" and "done that" and now wants to upgrade to something more professional that offers greater control and will last a lifetime.
+Our setup is for the brewer who may have already "been there" and "done that" and now wants to upgrade to something more professional that will produce the highest quality beer possible and last a lifetime.

 Where can I buy your Electric Brewery products?